 - Review the scoring rubric with judges.
-Let them know the types of awards and recognition you're planning. - Encourage judges to ask the participants questions and provide feedback. - Provide a quiet space for judges to convene and discuss scoring. - For virtual showcases, judges can meet on a separate call or video conference.
+Let them know the types of award and recognition you're planning on giving out. - Encourage judges to ask the participants questions and provide feedback. - Provide a quiet space for judges to convene and discuss scoring. - For virtual showcases, judges can meet on a separate call or video conference.